w3c/AB-public/Vision/README.md

 As W3C leads the Web forward,
-our mission is to recognize and embody fundamental values and principles into the architecture of the web.
+our mission is to recognize and embody fundamental values and principles into the architecture of the Web.
 We must become more principled in our execution of the vision of the Web.
 We must
 * Ensure the Web is trustworthy, by ensuring security and privacy for users.
-* Aim to reduce centralization in web architecture, minimizing single points of failure and single points of control.
+* Aim to reduce centralization in Web architecture, minimizing single points of failure and single points of control.
 * Remain focused on ensuring reliable interoperability